MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

 # Set up a Dynamics 365 Guides device license for multiple operators

 A device license in Dynamics 365 Guides allows multiple operators to use Dynamics 365 Guides on a single device under a shared user account.
 This type of license is useful in scenarios where operators may not be known ahead of time (such as a classroom).
 It can also save licensing costs for customers with many operators that require infrequent access to the device.
 Device licenses can be purchased through your Microsoft account manager or reseller.
-In this article, we’ll walk through how to configure a Dynamics 365 Guides device license.
+This article describes how to configure a Dynamics 365 Guides device license.

 ## Prerequisites